-More visitors visit Chamonix in the summer than in the winter, and is it any real surprise with so much to do, whether leaning towards rest and relaxation, or high octane, adrenalin sports.
+More visitors visit Chamonix in the summer and early autumn than in the winter, and is it any real surprise with so much to do, whether leaning towards rest and relaxation, or high octane, adrenalin sports.
 In fact, there are so many things to do in the summer here in the Chamonix Valley, we could only select a small representation, so here goes...

 You don't have to go too far to have some great fun, keep fit, and get out and about.
 There are numerous low level walks around lakes and forests, a stroll through town, the luge for some faster fun, there's horse riding (including mountain trail rides for novices), tennis, cycling (road and trail - electric bikes can be hired too), swimming, and go carting a little further afield.